-Postharvest Technology of Horticultural Crops Short Course
+Postharvest Short Course

-- An overview of the postharvest biology of horticultural crops
+- Postharvest biology of horticultural crops overview

 - Maturity and maturity indices, measuring quality

 - Harvesting systems, packinghouse facilities and equipment, market preparation, packaging, containers, and unitization

 - Storage methods, facilities, equipment, controlled atmospheres, and management of other environmental conditions